Cargo Bike Faceoff

 Next in line would be the Babboe City and the Nihola Family.
 It comes very close to its three-wheeled brother and sister and is great if you have 1-3 kids (third goes on a childseat).
 The Urban Arrow comes in third place.

 The Butchers & Bicycles, alas, is pretty snug.
 You can fit four kids, but they all have to be toddlers, otherwise two kids fit fine.
-The Bullitt is for the single-child family.
-It fits one kid, and that's it.
+The Bullitt is perfect for the single-child family.
+It fits one kid, maybe two tiny ones, with just enough room for a grocery run too.

 We all need support